 Yet publics, journalists, and policymakers claim against driverless cars because: humans can drive better than algorithms, driverless cars are never autonomous but reliant on connection, accidents and lawsuits will endure, the trolley problem dubiously values some lives over others, networks have unique risks, and citizens will be coerced.

 All true.
 However, these risks never outweigh the benefits of introducing driverless cars.
 To refuse to is a sin of inaction.
 Even if 99,0000, say, died at the wheels of driverless cars that is preferable to 1 million dying at the hands of human error behind the wheel.
 Can you name a better standard for justifying their introduction than to save more lives than otherwise?
 Upgrading cars is less novel than introducing nuclear power or aeroplanes, for example, which gave efficient electric energy, world travel, and deaths.
 Despite these being very safe today; people learned from decades of dangerous real-world experiments; driverless car experiments so far have been safer than them because cars have been around, and mitigated, a long time already.
-Academics, like my charming lecturer Jack Stilgoe, who warn against driverless cars rely on the Precautionary Principle, that being wise entails slowing down and reviewing before permitting new tech.
+Academics, like my excellent lecturer Jack Stilgoe, who warn against driverless cars on good grounds (such as its disruption of insurance, justice, inadvertent accidents) rely on the Precautionary Principle, that being wise entails slowing down and reviewing before permitting new tech.
 However, for the principle to make sense it must be based on predictions or data: it makes sense to be agnostic about tech benefits but choosing inaction is to choose to avoid hypothetical risks as well as hypothetical benefits on faith.
 If tangible benefits outweigh hypothetical disasters it’s logical to allow risk rather than to hold back.
 A good analogy is the creation of fire.
 Join me for this thought experiment.
 Early humans have just discovered fire.
 One elder rightly says ‘fire is scary’ and ‘it could be dangerous and damage equality in ways we don’t yet foresee’ (bushfires, carcinogenic smoke, misuse as weapon, burnt land to the loss of communities without fire) ‘so we should only use fire in ways understood like burning vegetation for convenient clearings.
 Or perhaps roll back, even.
 Better safe than sorry.’
 Unfortunately, an appeal to the precautionary principle here means cooking, heating, and deterrence from predators would never have been discovered.
 And that obviously would be a worse outcome.
 The hypothetical benefits do outweigh risks in driverless cars, despite the objections I have had in conversations and read in public opinion surveys.
 Here are the typical objections and their answers for you to decide for yourself.

 Humans still drive better than driverless tech